eliz641995/portfolio/README.md

 ## Education
 - M.A, Data Science | The Hebrew University of Jerusalem (_Sep 2024_)
-  - Dissertation title :“A new method for gene-based interactions in GWAS” under supervision of Dr. Or Zuk.
-Designed novel algorithms using Python and R to identify interactions between genetic variants and environmental factors in complex diseases.
-This approach significantly improved the prediction accuracy of life-threatening diseases.
+  - Dissertation title: “A new method for gene-based interactions in GWAS” under supervision of Dr. Or Zuk.
+Designed algorithms to identify interactions between genetic variants and environmental factors.
+Achieved 0.9 AUC,enhancing prediction accuracy for life-threatening conditions.
-  - Collaborated with Tel Aviv University to build predictive and classification models forecasting fertility trends among Israeli women 40+, identifying key factors to guide policymakers and healthcare professionals.
+  - Built predictive models to forecast total fertility trends among Israeli women using econometric and causal inference techniques (panel regression, DiD).
+    Attained an MSE of 1.2 and identified key factors influencing reproductive decisions.
 - B.A, Economics and Management	| Tel Aviv University (_June 2019_)

 ## Work Experience